programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 | 3498  | discussion   | TRUE     | -32.60202105 |
 | 3499  | appreciation | TRUE     | -34.41473242 |

 Note that, for this DataFrame, the lowest coefficients (and therefore mostnimformative to the model) are at the bottom of the list, meaning that terms like _appreciation_, _discussion_, and _capt_ are more suggestive of an earlier publication date than _enhance_ or _salon_.
 When it comes to interpreting these term coefficients, all the caveats from above are applicable.
 Nevertheless, again we see some terms that raise questions.
 Was the word _unpublished_ associated with reviews of earlier years because unpublished reviews were more likely to be reviewed?
 Does the word _appreciation_ refer to the genre known as an appreciation and, if so, were these more common at the turn of the century?
-Does the presence of the term _uncommon_ in some reviews suggest the declining use of _uncommon_ as a compliment meaning 'remarkably great' or 'exceptional in kind or quality', especially when describing a person's moral character?[^27] Each of these questions is one of many threads we might pull.
+Does the presence of the term _uncommon_ in some reviews suggest the declining use of _uncommon_ as a compliment meaning 'remarkably great' or 'exceptional in kind or quality', especially when describing a person's moral character?[^33] Each of these questions is one of many threads we might pull.

 ## Overview of Logistic Regression

-As with linear regression, a high-level appraisal of logistic regression is easiest to describe when a problem with one continuous independent variable and one binary, nominal dependent variable is presented.
+As with linear regression, logistic regression is easiest to describe when a problem with one continuous independent variable and one binary, nominal dependent variable is presented.
 For example, we might attempt to use a continuous variable such as the relative frequency of a particular word to predict a binary such as "book review or not book review" or "author assumed to be male" vs "author assumed to be female."
 Where raw counts of term frequencies would be considered discrete variables, relative frequencies are treated as continuous data because they can take on any value within an established range, in this case any decimal value between 0.0 and 1.0.
 Likewise, TF-IDF scores are weighted (in in this case scaled), continuous variables.

 Regarding the selection of a binary variable to predict, many humanists will be wary of the word _binary_ from the outset, as post-structuralism and deconstruction are both rooted in the idea that conceptual binaries are rooted in linguistic conventions, inconsistent with human experience, and used in expressions of social control.
 I will return to this topic later in the lesson but, for now, I would offer the perspective that many variables can be framed as binary for the purposes of logistic regression analysis that might otherwise be better regarded as ordinal, nominal, discrete or continuous data.
-As I state in my article for _Cultural Analytics_, "my work seeks to adopt a binary, temporarily, as a way to interrogate it."[^28] Later in this lesson, I'll go a step further than I did in that article by demonstrating what happens when you use a binary regression model to make predictions on non-binary data.
+As I state in my article for _Cultural Analytics_, "my work seeks to adopt a binary, temporarily, as a way to interrogate it."[^34] Later in this lesson, I'll go a step further than I did in that article by demonstrating what happens when you use a binary regression model to make predictions on non-binary data.

 Consider the following plot visualizing the relationship between "presumed gender" and the relative frequency of the word _she_: